Lalahsan123/FSD/README.md

 # FSD
- hey how are you I am fine.Ahmad Waheed is a tri cycle
+ hey how are you I am fine.usama is a tetra cycle